Bloom Period and Seasonal Color

 Attracts beneficials, attracts hummingbirds, deer resistant

 This climbing tropical vine is native to South America and a perennial in warmer climates.
-In New England it’s mostly grown as an annual and/or houseplant since it will die with the first frost.
+Mandevilla is mostly grown in New England as an annual and/or houseplant.
+The plants dies back with the first frost.
 In warmer climates the vine can reach up to 20 feet tall, but in our colder climate, it more likely grows 5 feet tall.
 When it does bloom in late summer the large, trumpet-shaped, tropical flowers are outstanding with its bright pink, red and yellow colors.
-If grown in a container, mandevilla vines can be cut back and brought indoors as a houseplant to grow in a sunny window all winter.
+Mandevilla vines grown in a container can be cut back and brought indoors as a houseplant, Grow mandevilla in a sunny window all winter indoors.
 Even though it won’t flower indoors in winter, it can survive to be moved back outdoors next summer.

 Where, When and How to Plant

-Mandevilla vines are best purchased as potted plants from a local garden center.
+Purchase mandevilla vines as potted plants from a local garden center.
 Wait until warm weather is well established, even into early June, before planting it outdoors.
 The topical plant doesn’t grow well in cool conditions.
 Grow mandevilla in a full to part sun location, protected from cold breezes.
-You can grow mandevilla in hanging baskets or a container on the ground.
-One plant per 12 to 14 inch container works best.
+Grow mandevilla vine also in hanging baskets or a container on the ground.
+Plant one plant per 12 to 14 inch container to work best.